jemissary/PiggyMetrics/README.md

 `docker-compose.dev.yml` inherits `docker-compose.yml` with additional possibility to build images locally and expose all containers ports for convenient development.

+you can run command:source PiggyMetrics.sh on your local docker start terminal (base on Dockertoolbox) to start development mode.

 #### Important endpoints
 - http://localhost:80 - Gateway
 - http://localhost:8761 - Eureka Dashboard